MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 - (Optional) An Active Directory Domain Services forest with the schema extensions in Windows Server 2012 R2 to support automatically referring PCs and devices to the correct file server when you use multiple file servers.

-To enable users to sync across the Internet, there are more requirements:
+To enable users to sync across the internet, there are more requirements:

-- The ability to make a server accessible from the Internet by creating publishing rules in your organization's reverse proxy or network gateway.
+- The ability to make a server accessible from the internet by creating publishing rules in your organization's reverse proxy or network gateway.

 - (Optional) A publicly registered domain name and the ability to create more public DNS records for the domain.